LizzyonGit/fruits-hold-em/README.md

 <!--- be able to navigate to all pages on any device and experience a user-friendly website,-->
 - find information on how the game works, so that I can play the game,
+- be able to play the game,
 - have the possibilty to hold certain fruits, so that I can increase the chance of winning,
 - keep track of how many spins I have left, so that I can adapt my tactic,
 - keep track of my credit, so that I can follow my progress,
 - keep track of how many rounds I have played, so that I can follow my progress or decide if I should stop or continue,
 <!-- - turn on or off the sound, so that I can decide which I prefer more,-->
-- be able to quit or restart the game, so I have control over the game without needing to leave the website,
+- be able to quit or restart the game, so that I have control over the game without needing to leave the website,
 <!-- - find links to social media, so that I can find out more about the game and find other games by the same makers.-->

 #### As a site owner, I want to offer visitors a:

-- fun and addictive game, so that I can get a steady user base and gain traffic to my website,
+- fun and addictive, user-friendly game, so that I can get a steady user base and gain traffic to my website,
 <!-- - way to easily find me on social media, so that I can gain followers there.-->

 #### Tasks to achieve user stories